-There Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+There are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required]

-1. Waters of the U.S.

-- a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters b.
-Identify (estimate) size of waters of the U.S. in the review area:
+- 1. Waters of the U.S. - a.
+Indicate presence of waters of U.S. in review area (check all that apply): - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 270 linear feet: # width (ft) and/or .34 acres.
+Wetlands: acres. - c.
+Limits (boundaries) of jurisdiction based on: Established by OHWM